 The era of Polish rule and conflict over Vilnius (1918-1939)

-With the revolution of Russia and German surrender in World War 1 the rulers of Vilnius changed some 10 times in years 1918-1922.
-The city was culturally important to four different ethnicities: Lithuanians, Poles, Jews and Belarusians.
+With the revolution of Russia and German surrender in World War 1, the rulers of Vilnius changed some 10 times in years 1918-1922.
+The city was culturally important to four different ethnicities: Lithuanians, Poles, Jews, and Belarusians.
 Furthermore, both Russian monarchists and communists wanted to restore the former boundaries of Russia, with Vilnius inside them.
-Of these six entities only the Jews lacked a military force.
+Of these six entities, only the Jews lacked a military force.

-Having beaten back the Russians who in turn subdued Belarusians, Poles and Lithuanians were the last two left to quarrel over Vilnius.
+Having beaten back the Russians who in turn subdued the Belarusians, Poles and Lithuanians were the last two left to quarrel over Vilnius.
 In 1920 Polish irregular forces captured the city in breach of the previous treaty of Suwalki.
 This was the start of a painful final divorce of Lithuanian and Polish nations.

 Lithuania never recognized the loss of Vilnius and remained at a state of war with Poland.
 International mediation failed.
 The plight for Vilnius was a major topic at any interwar celebration in Lithuania where the choirs would sing „Mes be Vilniaus nenurimsim“ („We won‘t calm down without Vilnius“) hymn.
 Many streets and squares in Lithuanian towns were renamed after the city, „Vilnius oaks“ were planted, „Union for the Liberation of Vilnius“ established.

 It is unclear how many people in Vilnius itself identified themselves as Lithuanians as the 1931 census asked only for a single mother tongue (Polish-speakers reclaimed majority and less than 1% were said to reply "Lithuanian").
 Ethnic minorities faced restrictions, e.g. having their students in Vilnius (Polish name: Wilno) university limited by law.
-Most of them decreased in numbers after WW1: most Russians (Imperial officers and officials) left for Russia, many Jews departed to Palestine and some Lithuanians also migrated away.
+Most of them decreased in numbers after WW1: the majority of Russians (Imperial officers and officials) left for Russia, many Jews departed to Palestine and some Lithuanians also migrated away.
 However, the minorities still cherished their cultural institutions, such as YIVO (an international institute of Yiddish that has since relocated to New York).

 A joke of the era was that Vilnius would not be subjected to a conflict only if it would be depopulated and turned into a museum.
 If people would have known that the first part of this joke will soon almost become true they probably wouldn't have laughed at it.

 The city was an economic outback of Poland and only a limited construction took place, in contrast to Kaunas or Warsaw of the era.
-The total population of the city was 195 071 during the 1931 census, the declining communities replaced by new Polish migrants.
+The total population of the city was 195 071 during the 1931 census, the declining communities largely replaced by new Polish migrants.

 Where to see the interwar era today?
-Limited large-scale construction leaves limited opportunities.
+Limited large-scale construction left limited opportunities.
 The best visible building of the era is the hilltop Three Crosses monument even if it was demolished by the Soviets and then rebuilt.
 There are 1930s buildings in the Gedimino Avenue (New Town).
 Typically a flat roof coupled with old school architectural details indicate that a building was built in this era.
 A district of terrace homes in Antakalnis borough ant the opposing side of the roundabout from the Saint Peter and Paul church is another remnant of the era.
 There are many interwar homes in Žvėrynas and Šnipiškės (including the Žvėrynas Catholic church).
 In the case of wooden residentials, it might be hard to differentiate between pre-1918 and post-1918 ones unless a date is inscribed somewhere on the facade.

 The 20 years that changed Vilnius forever (1939 – 1959)